XCSoar/XCSoar/doc/devsetup.rst

  sudo apt-get update
  sudo apt-get install git

 To download the source code of XCSoar, execute ``git`` in the following way in your project directory::

  git clone --recurse-submodules https://github.com/XCSoar/XCSoar

-Remember to make sure to check that your name and contact are set up correctly if you later want to provide your contributions to the main repository.
+Remember to check that your name and contact are set up correctly if you later want to provide your contributions to the main repository.